- Scientific name: Alosa sapidissima

 American shad (Alosa sapidissima)

-The American shad is the largest member of the herring family found in Massachusetts waters, commonly reaching a length of 46-61 cm (18-24 in).
-It has more gill rakers (59-75) than all of the other herrings except the gizzard shad.
+American shad is the largest member of the herring family found in Massachusetts waters, commonly reaching a length of 46-61 cm total length (18-24 in).
+It has more gill rakers (59-75) than all other herrings except the gizzard shad.
 American shad are anadromous and classified as fluvial specialists while in freshwater.
-They are tolerant of warm waters as adults will remain in freshwaters until July and juveniles spend their first summer in freshwater only entering the sea in late fall as river temperatures decline.
+They are tolerant of warm waters as adults will remain in freshwater habitats until July and juveniles spend their first summer in freshwater only entering the sea in fall as river temperatures decline.

 Life cycle and behavior

-The species is anadromous, ascending coastal rivers to spawn in spring, and often migrating long distances up major rivers such as the Connecticut and Merrimack.
+The species is anadromous, ascending coastal rivers to spawn in spring, and often migrating long distances up major rivers such as the Connecticut and Merrimack Rivers.
 After spawning, adult American shad migrate back to marine environments.
 The young form large schools and feed in freshwater until they grow to about four inches, then migrate to the sea and enter saltwater before winter.
 Adult American shad eat a wide variety of zooplankton, shrimp, and small fishes.
 In freshwater, the adults eat little and only occasionally feed on small prey.
 The young-of-the-year feed on small midwater copepods, ostracods, and insects while in freshwater.
-American shad first spawn at the age of four or five years, and adults may live to 10 years of age.
+American shad can spawn first at the age of three, although four or five years is typical, and adults may live to 10 years of age.

 Population status

-The Connecticut and Merrimack River American shad populations are considered under restoration due to habitat degradation, limited access to historic spawning and rearing areas, and abundance lower than the management plan target.
+The Connecticut and Merrimack River American shad populations are considered under stress due to habitat degradation, limited access to historic spawning and rearing areas, and abundance lower than management plan targets.
 However, the populations are considered stable enough to allow for limited recreational fisheries.

-The status of other Massachusetts populations in the Palmer, Taunton, Jones, Indian Head and South Rivers in the North River watershed, Neponset River, and Charles River is uncertain—no fisheries are permitted.
+American shad are present in the Palmer, Taunton, Jones, Indian Head and South Rivers in the North River watershed, Neponset River, and Charles River in Massachusetts.
+The population status in these rivers is uncertain, and no fisheries are permitted.

 Distribution and abundance

-Native to the Atlantic coast of North America from maritime Canada to Florida.
-Historically in Massachusetts, the American shad entered most coastal streams.
-Damming, dredging, pollution, and other alterations of Massachusetts waters caused large declines in the mid-1800s, when American shad were eliminated from the Massachusetts portions of the Connecticut, Blackstone, and Charles rivers.
-Since the mid-1950s, with new or improved fishways and fish lifts, shad numbers have increased dramatically, especially in the Connecticut and Merrimack rivers.
-The population in the CT River has had a notable shift to fewer repeat spawners, Prior to the 1980s, approximately 40% were repeat spawners, which is a management concern for population resilience.
+American shad are native to the Atlantic coast of North America from maritime Canada to Florida.
+Historically, American shad entered most coastal streams in Massachusetts.
+Damming, dredging, pollution, and other alterations of Massachusetts waters caused large declines in the mid-1800s, when American shad were eliminated from the Massachusetts portions of the Connecticut, Blackstone, and Charles Rivers.
+Since the mid-1950s, with new or improved fishways and fish lifts, shad numbers have increased dramatically, especially in the Connecticut and Merrimack Rivers.
+Repeat spawners in the Connecticut River have notably decreased from approximately 40% of the population (prior to the 1980s).
+Most spawning adults in a balanced New England shad population would be repeat spawners.

 Habitat

-Adult American shad are found in shallow marine waters along the continental shelf where they co-occur with river herring, Atlantic herring, and Atlantic mackerel.
+Adult American shad are mostly found in waters along the continental shelf where they co-occur with river herring, Atlantic herring, and Atlantic mackerel.
 American shad spawn in a wide range of lotic environments connected to the ocean.

 Healthy habitats are vital for supporting native wildlife and plants.
 Explore habitats and learn about conservation and restoration in Massachusetts.